Noah L. Pope

-I am an iOS Developer specializing in Swift.
-I enjoy skydiving, comic books, and anything superhero-adjacent.
-I have 7 years experience developing in object oriented languages such as Swift, JavaScript, and C. You can view my iOS-specific app portfolio below.
+I have 3 years experience in education via tutoring & substitute teaching and 8 years experience developing in object oriented languages such as Swift, JavaScript, and C. You can view my iOS-specific app portfolio below.

 Work Experience